Contrastive Self-Supervised Learning As Neural Manifold Packing: Related work

 \subsection{Clustering methods for self-supervised learning}

 Clustering-based self-supervised learning methods assign images to clusters based on similarity criteria, rather than treating each image as a distinct class.
-For instance, DeepCluster \cite{caron2018deep} applies the k-means algorithm to assign pseudo-labels to embeddings, which serve as training targets in subsequent epochs.
-However, this approach requires k-means classification on the entire dataset, making it unsuitable for online, mini-batch, learning.
+For instance, The DeepCluster \cite{caron2018deep} applies the k-means algorithm to assign pseudo-labels to embeddings, which serve as training targets in subsequent epochs.
+Collapse-resistant non-contrastive methods prevent feature collapse by using a fixed dictionary and enforcing augmentation invariance without negative samples \cite{sansonecollapse}.
+However, the DeepCluster approach requires k-means classification on the entire dataset, making it unsuitable for online, mini-batch, learning.
 SwAV \cite{caron2020unsupervised} overcomes this limitation by using soft assignments and jointly learning cluster prototypes and embeddings, enabling flexible online updates.
 In contrast to clustering methods, our approach groups each image with its augmentations to learn the geometry of the augmentation sub-manifold without clustering across different samples.